 - Have job security since HVAC positions can't be outsourced.

-Every job has sources of stress.
+Any job can be stressful.
 HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
-The proper experience and tools can help mitigate some of these concerns.
-What’s more, paid training and a stable workload help HVAC professionals fend off some of the most common sources of work-related stress.
+Sufficient experience and tools can help mitigate some of these concerns.
+In addition, paid training and a steady supply of work help people in the HVAC industry avoid some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy items and performing repetitive motions are both common during HVAC work.
-Reaching difficult-to-access equipment can be exhausting.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Moving heavy objects and performing repetitive motions are both common during HVAC work.
+Accessing and servicing large equipment can be exhausting.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

 Are HVAC Careers at Risk Because of a Recession?

-While there isn't a job that's immune to a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be required, meaning HVAC professionals can often find work across the country.
+While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be required, which means apprentices and master technicians alike can often find work across the country.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, technicians and installers will become even more important.
-New forms of heating and cooling systems use less energy or produce it from renewable sources including solar and wind.
-Sustainable HVAC equipment will keep growing more popular, as will the need for experienced installers and technicians.
+As HVAC equipment becomes more complex, professional servicing will become even more important.
+Newer models of heating and cooling systems use less energy or obtain it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED on top of industry training.
-Other, more specific (and higher paying) HVAC careers require additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as technical training.
+Other, more specific (and higher paying) HVAC careers typically need additional education or certifications.

 You can secure the needed certifications by enrolling in classes at a community college or trade school.
-The time it takes to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
+How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
 An HVAC company will sometimes also require NATE certification.
-An acronym for North American Technician Excellence, this key accreditation expands your technical knowledge to maximize your capabilities.
+An acronym for North American Technician Excellence, this industry-leading accreditation expands your technical knowledge to ensure the highest quality services.

-Even though basic concepts of an HVAC career could be learned on your own, a proper education means combining classroom programs with on-site training.
-At the same time, HVAC careers aren't reliant on things like advanced math.
-While you'll need to know some basic math, most of the HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.
+While some aspects of the job can be learned on your own, a proper education means blending classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While a little math is needed, the majority of an HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.

 Another key perk of working in HVAC is little to no student debt.

-According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 per year.
-In comparison, the standard student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
+A community college is usually around $5,000 every year.
+With a more conventional education, the average student debt for a bachelor’s degree is $25,921.

-The daily schedule may vary depending on where you work.
-If you work in repairs, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you may have more of a set schedule for regular business hours.
+The daily schedule may vary on the work site as well as your specific skill set.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you will be more likely to keep to a set schedule during normal business hours.

-As stated previously, you should be comfortable working outdoors in inclement weather as well as in difficult-to-reach places.
-If you work in a customer-facing role, strong customer service skills are always useful.
+As stated previously, you should expect the occasional job in inclement weather as well as in dirty or cramped spaces.
+For roles assisting customers, strong customer service skills are always useful.

-With the constant growth in HVAC careers, your salary will reflect it.
+Since the HVAC industry is growing quickly, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
-Then again, total compensation can depend on where you live and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.
+Higher earners usually make around $56,600 and $68,000.
+Then again, your salary may be dependent on the area's average wages and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.

 - HVAC manager, $72,515 average salary